 Projects, Initiatives, & Centers

-On this page: Learn about COE-based programs, projects, centers, institutes, and initiatives which are housed within COE or one of its departments and may additionally partner with non-COE entities.
+Learn about COE-based programs, projects, centers, institutes, and initiatives which are housed within COE or one of its departments and may additionally partner with non-COE entities.

-CEBER examines structural, social, and linguistic conditions that hinder or promote the advancement of democratic schooling and educational social justice for all students.
+Center for Equity and Biliteracy Education Research (CEBER) examines structural, social, and linguistic conditions that hinder or promote the advancement of democratic schooling and educational social justice for all students.
 CEBER aims to bring together scholars and education and community leaders to assist in the advancement of knowledge regarding biliteracy and equity issues.

-CCCE is a non-profit community center providing low-cost counseling services to individuals, couples, and families in San Diego.
+Center for Community Counseling & Engagement (CCCE) is a non-profit community center providing low-cost counseling services to individuals, couples, and families in San Diego.
 CCCE is a counselor training facility operated by San Diego State University (SDSU) offering hands-on education for pre-licensed graduate students in the fields of Marriage and Family Therapy (MFT) and Community-based Counseling.
 Counselors are supervised by licensed therapists and members of SDSU’s Counseling and School Psychology faculty.

-CRMSE is dedicated to advancing mathematics and science education at local, state, and national levels.
+Center for Research in Math & Science Education (CRMSE) is dedicated to advancing mathematics and science education at local, state, and national levels.
 We are a an interdisciplinary community of scholars at San Diego State University engaged in research, curriculum development and dissemination, publications, presentations, and leadership roles in the community. and satisfaction.
 CRMSE faculty active collaborate across 6 departments in both the College of Sciences and the College of Education.

 The Center for Visual Literacies at SDSU focuses on 2 related goals: